emagiz/emdocs/mds/microlearning/crashcourse-platform-design-what-is-a-message-mapping.md

 - Basic knowledge of the eMagiz platform

 ## 2. Key concepts
-This micro learning centers around understanding the concept of message mapping
+This microlearning centers around understanding the concept of message mapping

-With message mapping we mean: Drawing lines, making notes and defining static inputs between two message definitions to identify how data elements will be transformed from the source to the target definition
+With message mapping we mean: Drawing lines, making notes, and defining static inputs between two message definitions to identify how data elements will be transformed from the source to the target definition

-In other words, the art of a good message mapping lies within your ability to correctly translate between two definitions. eMagiz will help you to make that art a reality.
+In other words, the art of good message mapping lies within your ability to correctly translate between two definitions. eMagiz will help you to make that art a reality.

 ##### Theory

 ## 3. What is a message mapping

 A message mapping is a visual representation of how data is translated from the source definition to the target definition.
-In all integration patterns (Messaging, API Gateway and Event Streaming) you can translate data elements between definitions.
+In all integration patterns (Messaging, API Gateway, and Event Streaming) you can translate data elements between definitions.

 You can access a message mapping when you navigate to the Design phase of eMagiz.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-what-is-a-message-mapping--design-overview.png"></p>

-In this phase you can open the context menu on integration level (remember, that is a line between eMagiz and a external system).
+In this phase, you can open the context menu on the integration level (remember, that is a line between eMagiz and an external system).
-The context menu will look slightly different per integration pattern.
+The context menu will look slightly different per the integration pattern.
 These differ as the use cases for each pattern differ slightly.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-what-is-a-message-mapping--context-menu-messaging-mapping.png"></p>